nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 statement.
 Three arguments are required:

 - The first argument is a condition.
-- The second argument is the resulting value or Parameter evalued if the condition evaluates to true.
+- The second argument is the resulting value or parameter evalued if the condition evaluates to true.
-- The third argument is the resulting value or Parameter evalued if the condition evaluates to false.
+- The third argument is the resulting value or parameter evalued if the condition evaluates to false.

 ::